Enneagram vs Myers-Briggs: A Comprehensive Exploration

 The Eight Cognitive Functions of MBTI

 The MBTI also introduces the concept of cognitive functions, which are mental processes that each personality type prefers to use.
-There are eight cognitive functions, composed of a combination of a dichotomy from Sensing-Intuition and Thinking-Feeling, along with an orientation from Extraversion-Introversion.
-For example, Extraverted Thinking (Te) or Introverted Intuition (Ni).
+There are eight cognitive functions, composed of a combination of a dichotomy from Sensing-Intuition and Thinking-Feeling, along with an orientation from Extraversion-Introversion—for example, Extraverted Thinking (Te) or Introverted Intuition (Ni).

 Enneagram vs Myers-Briggs: A Comparative Analysis

-While both Enneagram and MBTI are instrumental in personality understanding, they contrast in their approaches, depth of exploration, and interpretation of personality.
+While both the Enneagram and MBTI are instrumental in personality understanding, they contrast in their approaches, depth of exploration, and interpretation of personality.

 The Approach: Motivation vs Cognition